Caché provides a simple, unified security architecture with the following features:

 Time-tested Kerberos was originally developed in the late nineteen-eighties.
 Its principal architecture and design have been used for many years at many sites; subsequent revisions have addressed issues that have been discovered over the years.

-Available on all supported Caché platforms Originally developed for UNIX®, Kerberos is available on OpenVMS and all Caché-supported variants of UNIX®; Microsoft has integrated Kerberos into Windows 2000 and subsequent versions of Windows.
+Available on all supported Caché platforms Originally developed for UNIX®, Kerberos is available on all Caché-supported variants of UNIX®; Microsoft has integrated Kerberos into Windows 2000 and subsequent versions of Windows.
 (Note that because the Microsoft .NET framework does not include direct Kerberos support, Caché does not support Kerberos for the Caché Managed Provider for .NET.)